khapoorv/Study-repository/README.md

 # Study-repository
-To boe compiled by the group and me for learning purpose
+To be compiled by the group and me for learning purpose